HUMOR WRITING WITH SHELLEY FRASER MICKLE

 PHOTO by Rob Weitzel

-Award-wining writer and former NPR commentator, Shelley Fraser Mickle, is hosting a Humor Writing Workshop at the Library for free, down the street from me, after lunch, once a week.
-All my stock excuses of why I cannot attend an event have been removed by the administrator.
+Award-winning writer and former NPR commentator, Shelley Fraser Mickle, was hosting a Humor Writing Workshop at the library for free, down the street from me, after lunch, once a week; and all my excuses for saying no to such an event—wrong place, cost, wrong time of day, growling stomach—had been removed by the administrator.

-Thrilled to meet a mentor, nevertheless, I showed up unprepared for the work part of the workshop.
-She assigned homework—
+Even though I was excited to finally meet a mentor, I arrived unprepared for the work-portion of the workshop.
+Shelley assigned homework.

-To get our creative funny-bone juices flowing, Shelley gave six topic suggestions for us to write about and share with the class:
+To get our creative funny-bone juices flowing, Shelley suggested six topics for us to pick from:

 1) Any experience you’ve had in the past week.